Kingxukai/linux/Documentation/arch/powerpc/elf_hwcaps.rst

 POWERPC ELF HWCAPs
 ==================

-This document describes the usage and semantics of the powerpc ELF HWCAPs.
+This document describes the woke usage and semantics of the woke powerpc ELF HWCAPs.

 1. Introduction